 Once you’ve landed on a suggestive, arbitrary or fanciful trademark, you will have to make sure that no one else is already using it.
 You can use the U.S. Patent and Trademark Office’s website to search for similar registered trademarks.
 You may even want to hire a company to help you search for similar trademarks.

 Now that you have your trademark, you will need to start using it.
 Display the sign of your trademark and put the registered trademark symbol next to it from time to time.
 Many companies use the little R in a circle sign half the time and the TM the other half.
 This will alert others of your trademark and make it clear what is your registered mark.

 It can also prove useful to set up Google Alerts to notify you if your trademark is ever mentioned.
 Misspelled phrases and those similar to yours should be carefully monitored.
 You may even consider hiring a company to stay abreast of similar trademarks for you.
-If you feel that your trademark has been infringed upon, do not hesitate to fight back and protect your business with help from an experienced and skilled New York business lawyer.
+If you feel that your trademark has been infringed upon, do not hesitate to fight back and protect your business and contact us for more information.

 By admin August 18, 2015

 Franchise ChannelWhat Our Clients Say About The Internicola Law Firm